scivision/fortran-filesystem/API.md

 is_absolute("my/path")
 ```

-Does path "p" resolve to the same path as "other":
+Does path "p" resolve to the same path as "other".
+To be true:

+* path must exist
+* path must be traversable  E.g. "a/b/../c" resolves to "a/c" iff a/b also exists.

 ```fortran
 p%same_file(other)